smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 The SDL Developer Portal should allow developers to enter all app information that are relevant for the app manifest file in the "App Info" section.
 The SDL Developer Portal should also allow generating a manifest file based on the entered app information.
 This generated manifest file should be used by the app developer within the web application.

-App developers should be able to upload app packages and mark them as release candidates for app certification.
+App developers should be able to upload app packages and mark them as candidates for app certification.
 The platform can read the manifest file to verify it matches the app information for the specified app version.

-The backend of the OEM store should store copies of a certified app package if the OEM accepted and approved the app.
+The backend of the OEM store should store copies of a certified app package if the OEM has accepted and approved the app.
 The OEMs don't need to read the manifest file for the OEM store database.
-Instead the app information and assets should be read using the SHAID with the additional Application APIs.
+Instead the app information and assets should be read using SHAID with the additional Application APIs.

 The SDL JavaScript library should use the manifest file to automatically send `RegisterAppInterface` and `ChangeRegistration` instead of using a configuration or builder pattern.